Frequently asked questions

 If you are an active team member and your HSA is now at Fidelity, other actions you should consider include:

-• Investing your HSA funds.
+- Investing your HSA funds.
 You may invest some or all of your HSA account balance at Fidelity.
 Head to NetBenefits to get started.
-Note: You will need funds in the cash account in order to cover any expenses you incur.
+Note: You will need funds in the core position in order to cover any expenses you incur.

 Yes.
 You should still elect to open a new HSA at Fidelity and provide your consent to include your existing HSA in American’s group transfer to Fidelity.
 Fidelity will then combine your new HSA with the HSA from your previous employer; your Fidelity HSA on file from your previous employer will be used.
 Any investments in your Fidelity HSA from your previous employer will remain.